ipfs/ipfs/README.md

 * [ipfs-hubot](https://github.com/ipfs/ipfs-hubot) hubot for IPFS uses.

 #### Implementation Submodules

+Many more exist, but we will endeavor to find them and add them here.

 * [api](https://github.com/ipfs/api) The APIs IPFS implementations must conform to, with planned test suites to check conformity.
 * [go-ipld](https://github.com/ipfs/go-ipld) implementation of [the IPLD spec](https://github.com/ipfs/specs/tree/master/merkledag/ipld.md) in Go